Updated: March 25th, 2015

 If you want to save them as a raster format file then simply apply them as a fill pixel (#ia the top menu bar) and then save that to PNG via the save command (you can also save them as a TIFF etc file as well).

-If you apply the shape to a layer and then delete the background and then save the work as a PNG image, you can save the shape transparency for loading in other applications (useful for Painter as well as PSP and other applications).
+Add the artwork as a layer and then delete the background and then save the work as a PNG image, you can save the shape transparency for loading in other applications (useful for Painter as well as PSP and other applications).
 There are probably many additional ways to export them - great for all kinds of applications

-Arch shapes for Photoshop and using the replace content for smart objects - a reasonably quick and easy way of replacing content if you use the PDF files as a smart object / layer.
-Arch shapes for Photoshop and smart object replace
+Using the replace content for smart objects - a reasonably quick and easy way of replacing content if you use the PDF files as a smart object / layer. smart object replace

 They can be distorted using the perspective warp.